net-daemon/docs/docs/v3/app_model/custom_logging.md

 }
 ```

-Here we're telling that its entire behaviour will be found in the `appSettings.json` file, which is described in more detail in step 3.
+Here we're stating that its entire behavior will be found in the `appsettings.json` file, which is described in more detail in step 3.

 ### Step 2 - change program.cs to call the new configuration